-For the three months ended July 31, 2014, we generated revenues of \$1.5 million and incurred a net loss attributable to Ocean Power Technologies, Inc. of \$3.3 million, and for the three months ended July 31, 2013, we generated revenues of \$0.5 million and incurred a net loss attributable to Ocean Power Technologies, Inc. of \$3.7 million.
-As of July 31, 2014, our accumulated deficit was \$154.9 million.
+For the three months ended October 31, 2014, we generated revenues of \$1.7 million and incurred a net loss attributable to Ocean Power Technologies, Inc. of \$4.4 million, and for the three months ended October 31, 2013, we generated revenues of \$0.5 million and incurred a net loss attributable to Ocean Power Technologies, Inc. of \$3.3 million.
+As of October 31, 2014, our accumulated deficit was \$159.3 million.
 We have not been profitable since inception, and we do not know whether or when we will become profitable because of the significant uncertainties with respect to our ability to successfully commercialize our PowerBuoy systems in the emerging renewable energy market.

 Currently, the cost of electricity generated from wave energy, without the benefit of subsidies or other economic incentives, substantially exceeds the prevailing price of electricity in all significant markets in the world.
 As a result, the near-term growth of the market opportunity for our utility PowerBuoy systems, which are designed with the capability to feed electricity into a local or regional power grid, depends significantly on the availability and magnitude of government incentives and subsidies for wave energy.
 Federal, state and local governmental bodies in many countries have provided subsidies in the form of tariff subsidies, rebates, tax credits and other incentives to utilities, power generators and distributors using renewable energy.
 However, these incentives and subsidies generally decline over time.
 Many incentive and subsidy programs have specific expiration dates, and there can be no assurance that our technology will qualify for current or future subsidies.
-The timing, scope and size of new government funding or that projects will be profitable even with available funding.
+The timing, scope and size of new government programs for renewable energy are uncertain, and there can be no assurances that we or our customers will be successful in obtaining any additional government funding or that projects will be profitable even with available funding.

-The amount of contract backlog is not necessarily indicative of future revenue because modifications to or terminations of present contracts and production delays can provide additional revenue or reduce anticipated revenue.
+The amount of contract backlog is not necessarily indicative of future revenue because modifications to or terminations of present contracts and delays can provide additional revenue or reduce anticipated revenue.
 A substantial portion of our revenue is recognized using the percentage-of-completion method, and changes in estimates from time to time may have a significant effect on revenue and backlog.
 Our backlog is also typically subject to large variations from time to time due to the timing of new awards.